osteele/with-gpu/DEVELOPMENT.md

 cargo run -- --gpu 0 echo "Using GPU 0"
 ```

-For comprehensive testing on machines with actual GPUs, use cool30 (see Testing section above).
+For comprehensive testing, use a Linux machine with NVIDIA GPUs (see Testing section above).

 ## Troubleshooting